 If existing power facilities are not adequate, you will need to provide generator units.
 The strategic placement of generators is an important aspect of any event.
 Generators should be:

-- Away from areas that require silence (silenced generators create noise)
+- Away from areas that require silence (even silenced generators create a droning, bass-heavy noise)

 - On flat ground in an area that is easily accessible by trucks for delivery

 - Located within close proximity to required areas to avoid cable difficulties

 - Generators must be roped off and placed behind barriers

 - Checked approximately every hour for potential problems